Heyuan9/Heyuan9.github.io/_pages/about.md

 My parents raised a dog during my undergraduate time.
 She is 5 years old now and has a similar personality to mine when I was a kid... 🤨

-My favorite book and musical is Les Misérables by Victor Hugo.
+My favorite book and its adapted musical is Les Misérables by Victor Hugo.